Beanies, Balaclavas & Caps for Dynamic Activities

 Overview

-Their M-Pro HB is a light, stretchy, comfortable neckgaiter-facemask made from a sensible balance of merino wool, nylon and elastane.
-It solves the ill-fitting issue that plagues many balaclavas; it negates the "flip-top" design choice that some implement poorly and others not at all; and perhaps most importantly, it provides a generous breathing vent (pictured below #1 and #3) which accommodates both nose and mouth and doesn't seem to impede the intake and exhalation of air at all.
+Artilect's DNT is a light, stretchy, comfortable neckgaiter / facemask made from a mix of super-fine merino wool (Nuyarn, 91%) and nylon (9%).
+It solves the ill-fitting issue that plagues many balaclavas: it negates the "flip-top" design choice that some implement poorly and others not at all; and perhaps most importantly, it provides two generous breathing vents (pictured below #1 and #2), each accommodating both nose and mouth and neither impeding the intake and exhalation of air to any material degree.

-The M-Pro HB fulfills the "just enough, but not too much" criteria outlined above.
+The DNT's tightly woven super-fine merino provides a little more protection than the M-Pro, but still fulfills the "just enough, but not too much" criteria outlined above.
 There's enough protection to take the edge off a biting wind, but not too much that you overheat.
-This half balaclava seems to be a popular choice among motorcyclists and skiers alike; both groups need to counter strong, cold winds without fogging their eye wear.

 For those that require a balaclava for serious, high altitude mountaineering, our recommendations is Black Yak's Mountain Shemagh Balaclava.